What is Test Case: Examples With Best Practices

 Below are the ways to write them:

-The important part of writing a testing case is using a Title and Test Case ID.
+• Use a title: The important part of writing a testing case is using a title and test case ID.
 When you write the title, it is best practice to include the name of the module under test and identifier.
 For example, if you are testing an application's login page, you should include “Login Page” as the title of the testing case.

-However, if in case, the tool you use to create a testing case does not include a title, it is advisable to include a unique identifier in the title so that it could be a reference rather than using a long title.
+However, if the tool you use to create a testing case does not include a title, it is advisable to include a unique identifier in the title so that it can be used as a reference rather than a long title.

-The description must include information related to the test to be conducted.
+• Use strong descriptions: The description must include information related to the test.
 For example, you can add information on the test environment, test data, and test assumptions.
 It should be written in a readable format that communicates the objectives of the test.

 In simple terms, details like which page the user should initiate the test, setup requirements, and dependencies on the test environment should be met before testing an application.

-Therefore, the steps should contain the necessary data and information on executing a test.
+Therefore, the steps should contain the necessary data and information for executing a test.
 Hence, you should write steps in a way that any person from the QA team can perform them.

-The expected results should be included in the testing case.
-It informs the testers about the possible outcome of the test.
-It will help you determine if the testing case will pass or fail.
+• Use expected results: The expected results should be included in the testing case.
+This informs the testers about the possible outcome of the test and helps them determine whether the testing case will pass or fail.

 Test Case Example